Your 10-second guide to today's Australian business confidence report

-Later this morning the National Australia Bank will release its January business survey, a closely watched release that measures business sentiment, operating conditions and the outlook for employment.
+Later this morning the National Australia Bank (NAB) will release its November business survey, a closely watched release in regards to business sentiment, operating conditions and the outlook for employment.

-- The NAB survey is based on the responses of around 400 firms across Australia’s non-farm business sectors, and is generally conducted in the last week of each month.
+- The NAB survey is based on the responses of over 400 firms across Australia’s non-farm business sectors, and is generally conducted in the last week of each month.

-- In December the headline confidence index fell 2 points to +3.
+- Like other household sentiment surveys recently, the surveys confidence gauge slid 3 points to +2 in October, indicating that the honeymoon period for the Turnbull government may be already coming to an end.

-- The separate conditions index slid 3 points to +7, still above the surveys long-run average of +5.
+- The decline in confidence came despite the survey’s conditions index remaining steady at +9.

-- Measures on trading and profitability – despite small declines – remained elevated compared to their historic norms while the surveys forward orders gauge – a lead indicator on future levels of demand – rose by 2 points to +4.
+- Analysts at the NAB noted that services industries continued to outperform, particularly when compared to the mining sector.

-- The employment gauge, seen as a reliable lead indicator for future hiring intentions by many market participants, fell to 0 from +2 in November.
+- Subindices on trading and profitability came in at +16 and +8 respectively, although the forward orders subindex – a lead indicator for future levels of business – fell to -2 from +3 in September.

-- Continuing the theme seen over the second half of 2015, operating conditions across services firms remained elevated, although there was a noticeable weakening in those industries exposed to the residential property market.
+- Encouragingly for the labour market outlook, the surveys gauge on employment held at +3 for a second consecutive month, constant with strength seen in other recent labour market indicators.

-Business Insider will have full analysis as soon as the data drops.
+The NAB will release its November business report at 11.30am AEDT.
+Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts